FSS/PPS 03.01 - Chart of Accounts

 Accounts may be closed or deactivated in conjunction with the start of a new fiscal year or completion of a project.
 Accounts which have had transactions recorded in them, but which should have no future activity, may be deactivated during the year to prevent future postings.

 Accounts to be closed should have an available balance of zero.
-Therefore, all purchase orders, encumbrances, commitments, and reservations should be closed out and any other necessary entries (such as IDTs and asset transfers) recorded before a request to close an account is initiated.
+Therefore, all purchase orders, encumbrances, commitments, and reservations should be closed out and any other necessary entries (i.e., interdepartmental transfers (IDTs) and asset transfers) recorded before a request to close an account is initiated.

 Certain types of accounts have a standard account manager as follows:

-Fixed Assets & Equipment - Director of Materials Management
+Fixed Assets and Equipment – director of Materials Management; and

-As chief financial officer of the university, the VPFSS is authorized to establish and/or make changes to all financial accounts of the university.
+As chief financial officer of the university, the VPFSS is authorized to establish and make changes to all financial accounts of the university.